ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 Ergo Platform has a research-based approach for long-term success and has a lot in its toolbox to tackle scaling as we grow.
-Which options we implement will depend on the needs to applications building ontop of Ergo, as well as the success of the solutions in other protocols. #
+Which options we implement will depend on the needs of applications building on top of Ergo, as well as the success of the solutions in other protocols.

 **TPS (Transactions per second)**